roman-milk/roman-milk.github.io/becoming-a-slut-wife-mimi.md

+===

- ****** Becoming A Slut Wife: Mimi ****** byJust_Plain_Bob© "I told him that Thursday wouldn't be good for me because I usually spent the nights when my hubby was out of town with my boyfriend.
+"I told him that Thursday wouldn't be good for me because I usually spent the nights when my hubby was out of town with my boyfriend.
 He thinks it's kinky that I have a steady boyfriend in addition to all the other fucking I do.
 He told me to bring you, that he would like to meet you.
 Think you can make it?"
 Report_Story